joeornstein/promptr/README.md

 #> Classification:
 ```

-Then we can submit the list prompts using `complete_prompt()`:
+Then we can submit this list of prompts using `complete_prompt()`:

 ``` r
 masterpiece_tweets$out <- complete_prompt(masterpiece_tweets$prompt)
 ```

-The estimated probability distribution for each completion is now in a
+The estimated probability distribution for each completion is now a list
-list in the `out` column.
-We can compute a simple sentiment score by
+of dataframes in the `out` column.
+We can compute a simple sentiment
-subtracting the estimated probability the tweet is Positive minus the
+score by computing the estimated probability each tweet is Positive
-estimated probability the tweet is Negative:
+minus the estimated probability the tweet is Negative:

 ``` r
 masterpiece_tweets$score <- masterpiece_tweets$out |>